jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-010.md

 #### 11. The air-aether globules were initially smaller, the closer to the Earth's center

-The globules closer to the Earth's center, mixed with the Earth-aether particles, were slightly smaller than thse farther away.
+The globules closer to the Earth's center, mixed with the Earth-aether particles, were slightly smaller than those farther away.

  <!-- upper ones: in the same way as shown above. -->

-Those near the Sun gradually become smaller as they are closer to it.
+- This is similar to how the air-aether near the Sun gradually become smaller as they are closer to that center.

 All these globules were not larger than those found around the Sun within Mercury's orbit.